rust-lang/rust/docs/dev/architecture.md

 ### Testing

-Rust Analyzer has three interesting [systems boundaries](https://www.tedinski.com/2018/04/10/making-tests-a-positive-influence-on-design.html) to concentrate tests on.
+Rust Analyzer has three interesting [system boundaries](https://www.tedinski.com/2018/04/10/making-tests-a-positive-influence-on-design.html) to concentrate tests on.

 The outermost boundary is the `rust-analyzer` crate, which defines an LSP interface in terms of stdio.
 We do integration testing of this component, by feeding it with a stream of LSP requests and checking responses.